(CNN) — The first two doses of an experimental serum created to treat Ebola went to American missionaries.

-There are several experimental drugs and vaccines being created for Ebola, Kieny said, though none has been through the necessary human trials to prove safety and efficacy.
-And none of them is currently available in unlimited supply.
+There are several experimental drugs and vaccines being created for Ebola, Kieny said, though none have been through the necessary human trials to prove safety and efficacy.
+And none of them are currently available in unlimited supply.
 This outbreak, she said, is an opportunity to right a wrong.

 “The fact that there is no drug for Ebola is a market failure.
 This is typically a disease of poor people in poor countries where there is no market.”

 The gulf between developed and developing nations appeared to some to widen last week as reports emerged that the Ebola drug was being used to treat Westerners, but not West Africans.